pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Dr. Seuss

 "The fool doth think he is wise, but the wise man knows himself to be a fool."
---William Shakespeare (As You Like It)
+--William Shakespeare, *As You Like It*

 "Age can not not wither, nor custom stale her infinite variety."
---William Shakespeare (Antony and Cleopatra)
+--William Shakespeare, *Antony and Cleopatra*

 "Out, out, brief candle!
 Life's but a walking
 shadow, a poor player that struts and frets
 his hour upon the stage and then is heard
 no more: it is a tale told by an idiot,
 full of sound and fury, signifying nothing."
---William Shakespeare (Macbeth)
+--William Shakespeare, *Macbeth*

 "What a piece of work is a man! how noble in reason!
 how infinite in faculty! in form and moving how